rufo913/apptookit-demo/README.md

-# Application Toolkit Sample App for TCE
+# Tanzu Community Edition Application Toolkit Sample Workload

 This project is a simple spring boot web application.
 It was created by visiting start.spring.io, choosing the Spring Web framework, and adding the